release-it/release-it/docs/gitlab-releases.md

 }
 ```

+Note that creating a GitLab release will fail if one of the given milestones does not exist. release-it will check this
+before doing the release.
+To skip this check, use `gitlab.skipChecks`.

 ## Attach binary assets

 To upload binary release assets with a GitLab release (such as compiled executables, minified scripts, documentation),